 Keep their environment warm

 Keep your pet’s bedding warm, clean and dry, protected from the elements and draughty doorways.
-If your dog sleeps outside in a kennel, ensure it’s warm and dry with a soft mattress, blanket or cushion.
-Perhaps consider moving them to a warmer shelter or inside for the coldest months.
+If your dog sleeps outside in a kennel, ensure it’s warm and dry with a soft yet supportive mattress, blanket or cushion.
+Perhaps consider moving them to a warmer shelter or keep them inside for the coldest months.
 If you keep your beloved pet in a heated indoor environment, make sure it’s a moist heat (such as gas) instead of a dry heat.
 You could humidify a heated environment with some extra water bowls, which your pet will appreciate too when they’re keen for a drink.

 Watch their diet and weight

 In winter, it’s critical to watch your pet’s weight with complete and balanced nutrition and a healthy exercise regime.
 The days are shorter and exercise may not be a priority, so it’s easy for your dog to get a little lazy and move less (just like us!).
 However, as the body tries to warm itself, it needs more energy and so your pet’s food intake may actually increase to keep warm in chilly temperatures.
 This combination could translate into unhealthy weight gain.
 Balance your pet’s food intake, energy needs and exercise.
 Consult your vet if you’re not sure of how to keep your pet’s nutritional needs covered without them gaining weight.
 Obesity in pets is a serious health issue and often starts in winter.
 Watch your pet closely, help them eat well and stay active.
 Talk to your local Greencross Vets if you have any concerns about your pet’s health.